MetaMudraGames/Orbital-judgement-day/SETUP_GUIDE.md

 1. Go to claude.ai
 2. Create a new Project
 3. Open Project Settings → Custom Instructions
-4. Paste the ENTIRE contents of the .mudra file
+4. Paste the ENTIRE contents of the .md specification file
 5. Save
 6. Start a new conversation within the project
 7. The game begins automatically